shotokanda/KanjiVerifier/README.md

 \* except for special kanji, normally explained with furigana

-You can use this script on text files where you saved the text from e.g. a news article into.
+You can use this script with text files where you saved the text from e.g. a news article into and verify this statistics on your own.

 ## Usage